Vikapita Meroro

-Vikapita Meroro (born 21 November 1981 in Aminuis) is a Namibian professional boxer.
-He is a light heavyweight boxer and has fought for the WBC Youth World super middleweight title.
+Vikapita Meroro (born 16 April 1985 in Otjinene) is a Namibian professional boxer.
+He is a heavyweight boxer and has fought for the WBC Youth World super middleweight title.

-Vikapita Meroro began his first fighting experience with professionals.
+Meroro began his first fighting experience with professionals.
 He beat Elijah Kwenaetsile with a points victory.

 He encountered Ukrainian Stanislav Kashtanov for the WBC Youth World super middleweight title and lost in Kashtanov's homeland and home city Donetsk, Ukraine.